mongodb/genny/docs/using.md

 ### How are workloads configured?

-Here is an example of a simple Genny workload config:
+Here is an example of a simple Genny workload config (from the Getting Started section above):

     SchemaVersion: 2018-07-01
     Owner: "@10gen/dev-prod-tips"